 Go on a virtual field trip to sites of cultural significance in four different locations across Queensland.
 Art as Exchange features research and documentation from visits to the sites.

-Visit the Learning Online Collection Resource with features designed to support students.
+Visit the Learning Collection to access:

 Relevant subject areas can be explored in more detail on the Australian Curriculum website.
 Teachers are encouraged to select the content descriptions that are most suitable for their school program.